GO-Eratosthenes/dhdt/paper/paper.md

 need to be extracted for any given place and past time stamp.
 These variables can be extracted from ERA-5 via the Copernicus Climate Data Store.
 Functions to download such variables of interest are given in[``handler_era5``](https://dhdt.readthedocs.io/en/latest/modules.html#module-dhdt.auxilary.handler_era5).
-The wide swath of Sentinel-2 is subdivided into smaller overlapping tiles.
+The wide field of view of the Sentinel-2 satellite is subdivided into smaller overlapping tiles of 110 by 110 kilometers.
 This tiling system is based upon the MGRS system, functions to work with this system are given in [``handler_mgrs``](https://dhdt.readthedocs.io/en/latest/modules).

 ## [testing](https://dhdt.readthedocs.io/en/latest/modules.html)
 Many functions within the `dhdt` library need internet access or registration in